jatin-dua/user-management/README.md

     Backup Database: GET /api/backup
     Restore Database: POST /api/restore

+## API Call Procedure

+- Go to endpoint **/auth/login** and use credentials mentioned in sample data to get JWT token.
+- Use the JWT token with subsequent requests in format **"Authorization: Bearer <TOKEN>"**

 ## Note

 - Ensure that your SMTP email settings are properly configured to send emails upon successful data storage.
 - The API is designed to handle CSV files and database interactions, so make sure to validate the CSV format before uploading.
 - Duplicate entries in CSV are not currently handled and will cause the program to crash.
 - use curl (on CLI) to access POST /api/upload
         ```bash
         curl -X POST https://127.0.0.1:8000/api/upload -F "file=@/path/to/data.csv" -F "file_type=text/csv"
         ```
 - This project is build within time constraints and might not follow the industry standard practices and is not optimized for production use.